brightbox/terraform-provider-brightbox/website/docs/r/server_group.html.markdown

 * `name` - (Optional) A label assigned to the Server Group
 * `description` - (Optional) A further description of the Server Group

 ## Attributes Reference

 The following attributes are exported:

 * `id` - The ID of the Server
+* `default` - Is this the default server group?
+* `fqdn` - The Fully Qualified Domain Name of the server group

 ## Import